 Combining all three methods above gives greatest reward and makes your attacks harder to read.
 If you only use one method all the time your opponent will know what you are going to do and can defend it easier.

 Pulling away is a big problem it seems for players of FIFA.
 You are through with Walcott (fast player) then along comes John Terry (slow player) and catches you up.
 Apart from the obvious (morale and stamina) which are both shown in Ultimate team what else can you do to “pull away”?
 Well actually a few things.

 - If lots of space ahead do double knock on (right stick twice in direction facing).

 - Do the heel flick forwards as provided on skills page only 3 stars needed and watch your striker pull away.

 - Don’t sprint at the start!
 If running and defender running just do normal run not sprint, wait until they are almost next to you then start to sprint.
 Otherwise they will probably catch you and tackle.

-- Master precision dribbling as in video below.
+- Master precision dribbling.